beebs93/github-data-challenge-2014/README.md

 - Make a copy of the `oauth.template.json` file and save it as `oauth.json`

-- Open the `oauth.json` file then replace the default client ID and secret with the ones from your app
+- Open the `oauth.json` file then replace the default `"clientId"` and `"clientSecret"` with the ones from your app

 - Install the Redis Server module (if not already done so)